Behind the Scenes: The Making of "California Coastal: Seaside Living from Sea Ranch to San Diego"

 Why do architecture and design books have such enduring appeal as a source of design inspiration?
 How does an architecture and design book come together?

 Armchair travel through select residences along the iconic landscapes of the California coast with authors Heather Sandy Hebert and Chase Reynolds Ewald, as they discuss their third book California Coastal: Seaside Living from Sea Ranch to San Diego, in conversation with Lisa Boquiren.
-Joined by several photographers whose work are featured in the book, the group will discuss what happens behind the scenes and how books like this come together.
+Joined by photographers Matthew Millman and Adam Potts, and architect Luca Pignata - whose work are among those featured in the book , the group will discuss what happens behind the scenes and how books like this come together.

 HEATHER SANDY HEBERT After studying literature at the University of California at Berkeley, interior architecture at the Academy of Art, and business at the University of San Francisco, Heather spent twenty-five years in marketing for an international architecture firm before leaving to pursue her love of storytelling.
 She now works with creatives—from solo artists to large design firms—helping them tell their stories.
 Her first book, The New Architecture of Wine, was published by Gibbs Smith in 2019, followed by two collaborations with Chase Reynolds Ewald.
 The mother of four and a lifelong resident of the San Francisco Bay Area, Heather lives in Marin County.